Welcome to the Deep Learning for Precision Health Lab

 Isha.Shah@utsouthwestern.edu

 The Department of Bioinformatics is located in the J building at 5323 Harry Hines Blvd., Dallas, Texas.
 For visitors driving here, from Harry Hines Blvd., turn southwest onto Sen. Kay Bailey Hutchison Drive.
 Take the first right onto a drive that leads to Lot 7, Visitor Parking.
 See Rebekah Craig during your visit for a parking pass.
 From Visitor Parking, cross the street to the Donald Seldin Plaza.
-Walk across the plaza to the right, go down the steps and walk past the koi fish pond, across the next court yard, in between the archway formed by the G and J buildings.
-At the right side under the archway, enter the J building and take the elevator to 9th floor.
+Walk across the plaza to the right, go down the steps and walk past the koi fish pond, across the next courtyard, in between the archway formed by the G and J buildings.
+At the right side under the archway, enter the J building and take the elevator to the 9th floor.
 Exit the elevators and then turn left to find the Department of Bioinformatics entrance consisting of a double glass doorway.
-Our offices are halfway down on the right and a member of team can escort you to your meeting.
+Our offices are halfway down on the right and a team member can escort you to your meeting.

 UT Southwestern has full information on parking.